KQM-git/SRL/docs/combat-mechanics/turn-order/turn-order-mechanics.md

 ## Action Gauge

-Starts at 10000 by default for all units, once it reaches 0 for any given unit it is their turn to act.
+Starts at 10000 by default for all units and depletes over turns, once it reaches 0 for any given unit it is their turn to act.
+After the given unit has acted, their Action Gauge fills back up to 10000.

 ## Gauge Action Modifier